cloudfoundry/uaa/README.md

 ### Demo of command line usage

-First run the uaa server as described above:
+First run the UAA server as described above:

     $ cd uaa
     $ mvn tomcat:run

-Then start another terminal and from the project base directory, and ask the login endpoint to tell you about the system:
+Then start another terminal and from the project base directory,  ask the login endpoint to tell you about the system:

     $ curl -H "Accept: application/json" localhost:8080/uaa/login